 Responsibilities: Risk analysts help businesses determine the amount of financial risks involved concerning investments and operational costs.

-Education: At least a bachelor’s degree in a finance-related subject is required.
-A graduate degree in risk management is considered a plus.
+Education: At least a bachelor’s degree in a finance-related subject is required, while a graduate degree in risk management is considered a plus.
 You can also pursue graduate-level certificate programs in financial risk management to increase your employability.
 At least five years of work experience within a Corporate Risk Management department, risk consulting, or insurance company is required.

 Key skills/traits: Analytical capabilities to analyse risk, high organisational skills and strong attention to detail are just some of the key skills/traits risk analysts need to succeed.